alverena/documentation/user_guide/records/data_management_form.rst

    .. note::

     The default list of fields available on the page can be modified by an administrator.
-For more information,  see the description of the **Show on Form** field in the :ref:`Show on Form <user-guide-entity-management-other-common>` guide.
+For more information, see the description of the **Show on Form** field in the :ref:`Entity Field Properties <doc-entity-field-properties>` guide.